Share

 • In collisions at 20 mph, 9 out of 10 pedestrians will survive.

-In Illinois, the default speed limit is 30 mph.
-If we could keep traffic at 20 mph or less, we’d see a big drop in traffic fatalities.
+In Illinois, the default speed limit is 30 mph on streets and 20 mph in alleys.

 Research shows that after lowering the default speed limits to below 30 mph, drivers actually slow down, with the biggest decline coming among people speeding excessively.
 This was true on all types of roads — arterials, collectors, and local roads.